WSLockhart/WSLockhart.github.io/index.md

 ### My film:

 From 2012-2017 I directed a feature-length documentary film on the game of Go, [*The Surrounding Game*](https://www.surroundinggamemovie.com/).
 The project was a labor of love, a worldly adventure, and my attempt to synthesize all the emotions and philosophical questions the game inspires in me.
 The movie is now available on major streaming platforms - go check it out!
+See the [film](film.md) page for more info.